How Is Carpal Tunnel Syndrome Treated?

 Surgery for Carpal Tunnel Syndrome

-Carpal tunnel release is one of the most common surgical procedures in the U.S., with a success rate of more than 90%.
+Carpal tunnel release is one of the most common surgical procedures in the U.S., with a success rate of more than 90 percent.
 UT Southwestern surgeons make sure patients who are candidates for this surgery understand what to expect for recovery and whether physical therapy will be needed after surgery.

 Carpal tunnel release surgery involves severing a ligament around the wrist to reduce pressure on the median nerve.
 This surgery is usually done under local or regional anesthesia and does not require an overnight hospital stay.